tim-littlefair/maneline/docs/ARCHITECTURE.md

     on any of these will depend on recruitment of project contributors with access to the target hardware.

-  * adding support for uploading preset amplifier definition JSON files from an FHAU application into LT- series, Mustang Micro Plus or other supported devices (including possibly adding support for translating preset definitions between the similar-but-not-identical JSON schemas used by LT- series and Mustang Micro Plus).
+  * The project may add support for uploading preset amplifier definition JSON files from an FHAU application into LT- series, Mustang Micro Plus or other supported devices (including possibly adding support for translating preset definitions between the similar-but-not-identical JSON schemas used by LT- series and Mustang Micro Plus).